James G. Blight | Producer |More

 Koji Masutani | Producer | Creator

 Koji Masutani is a filmmaker at the Balsillie School of International Affairs and was formerly a Visiting Fellow at Brown University’s Watson Institute for International Studies.
-He holds a BA in International Relations from Brown University (Class of 2005).
+He holds a BA in International Relations from Brown University.
 Masutani is director of VIRTUAL JFK (2008), which was nominated for the Special Jury Prize and Best International Feature Documentary at the HotDocs Film Festival in Toronto.
-The film premiered at New York’s Film Forum, was theatrically released in North America, and has broadcasted in numerous countries including the U.S. (Documentary Channel), Japan (NHK), and Australia (SBSONE).
+The film premiered at New York’s Film Forum, was theatrically released in over 50 North American cities, and has broadcasted in multiple countries including the U.S. (Documentary Channel), Japan (NHK), and Australia (SBSONE).

 Masutani’s short films have screened at the 2004 and 2005 Cannes Film Festivals.
-He received photography training from acclaimed cinematographer Christopher Doyle (IN THE MOOD FOR LOVE; RABBIT PROOF FENCE).
+He received photography training from cinematographer Christopher Doyle (IN THE MOOD FOR LOVE; 2046).